zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
   description: >-
-    Whether electrifying an audience of 10,000+ on stage or guiding an intimate workshop for a handful of executives, Barry masterfully crafts each talk into a transformative experience that ignites hearts and minds.
-Through inspiring stories, cautionary insights, and actionable guidance, he delivers a lasting impact on audiences worldwide—from billionaires and celebrities to founders and leaders.
+    Whether speaking to an audience of 10,000+ on stage, facilitating an intimate workshop for a handful of executives, or serving as an experienced guide on transformative offsite retreats, Barry ignites hearts and minds.
+By intentionally tailoring each talk with care, Barry weaves a tapestry of true stories, cautionary tales, and actionable insights, leaving a lasting impact on audiences worldwide—from billionaires and celebrities to founders and leaders.
 More than just a talk, Barry sparks within each listener a drive to channel their energy and business pursuits into meaningful, positive contributions for the world.
   quote: '"Barry delivers experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button: